 There's an app for absolutely everything these days, from social media and games to online shopping and takeaways—but not, until recently, for tailored domestic violence support.
 At the beginning of September, UK charity Hestia launched an app for victims of abuse that really is the first of its kind, and which they hope will help to save lives.

-With its discreet logo and innocuous name, Bright Sky could easily be a weather app to the casual observer glancing at your smartphone screen—and its discretion is a huge part of its value.
+Developed with US-based Newton Enterprise Consulting, the Bright Sky app is available on Android and iOS, and boasts a national directory of domestic abuse advocacy and support services, allowing users to locate the nearest service to them using GPS.
+Users can also use the app to browse educational resources on Hestia's website, and the charity hopes that friends and family, as well as victims themselves, will use it to access information and advice if they're concerned about a loved one.With its discreet logo and innocuous name, Bright Sky could easily be any other regular app to the casual observer glancing at your smartphone screen—and its discretion is a huge part of its value.
 Not only can users access help and information in secret, without the risks of using a shared computer or calling a helpline while their abuser is around, but the app also contains a journaling function.
 This allows them to document evidence of domestic abuse—in photo, video, text or audio form—which is then sent to their own chosen secure email address.

 Bright Sky also offers a quiz function for users to assess the health of their relationship and reflect on whether their partner's behaviours are abusive.
 Hestia hopes that by allowing individuals to "independently assess their risks," this will "empower them to identify emotional abuse, coercive and controlling behaviour, and financial abuse"—behaviours that tend to be less commonly recognised as abusive, compared to physical or sexual violence.
 In case of emergencies, each page of the app also contains a quick-dial 999 button."I was abused by my partner daily for more than three years," domestic abuse survivor Hannah* told Broadly.
 "It wasn't just physical abuse but mental and emotional too.
 He would send me nasty text messages, leave me horrible voicemail messages, abuse me sexually, and hit me.
 I was told to keep a diary of events, to write the messages down, and to try and get pictures of myself, but it wasn't as easy as it sounds.
 He found the pictures—he would go through my phone and delete them.
 He burnt my diary in front of me when he found that, and then I paid the price afterwards."She added: "I truly believe that If I had been using the Bright Sky app during the years I suffered, I would have been able to get the help I needed quicker than I eventually did.
 I would have been able to send those pictures off my phone to a safe email address, and then delete them from my handset without his knowledge.
 I would have been able to keep a virtual diary of what went on, and been able to locate the help I needed nearby, without having to go to the police or put myself in danger.
 I just needed saving, and this app could have saved me!"

 As the capital's largest provider of domestic violence refuges, Hestia understands that need only too well.
 "This app is a huge step forward to bringing about much needed assistance to those who have experienced the trauma of an abusive relationship," said Patrick Ryan, CEO at Hestia, which offers a range of services to support 9,000 vulnerable adults and children across London.